-CAP Barbell Spring Collars: Spring collars have been around for quite sometime and have been a frustration for many lifters.
-The main problem with spring collars is that they require much more effort to slide onto the barbell and pull-off.
-The springs often become so used that they no longer function with the same tightness, and brand new ones often feel as if the are a grip workout themselves.
+CAP Barbell Spring Collars: Spring collars have been around for quite some time and have been a frustration for many lifters.
+The main problem with spring collars is that they require much more effort to slide onto the barbell and pull off.
+The springs often become so used that they no longer function with the same tightness, and brand new ones often feel as if they are a grip workout themselves.

 Rogue OSO Barbell Collars: These are very similar to our top pick with a slightly different design and lever but the same price.
 We recommend our top pick over these, although these are very similar.
 They also offer these in a magnetized version called the OSO Magnetic Rogue Barbell Collars.
 We love magnets on collars, but for $15 more dollars, we have trouble recommending the upgrade.

 Muscle Clamps: These are extremely easy to take on and off, but they slide a lot and the mechanism for latching them is known to break.
 Therefore, we don’t recommend them.